acanarini/acanarini.github.io/_pages/research.md

 <div class="col-md-12 col-sm-12">
 <h4>What do we do?</h4>

 The main goal of my research is to understand the effect of changing environmental conditions on fundamental biogeochemical mechanisms that control the fate of important elements in terrestrial ecosystems.
-The majority of our work is focused on field experiments, but also in controlled settings where we investigate : i) the effects of climate change (drought, warming and elevated atmospheric CO2) on key soil microbial functions (microbial growth and activity, nutrient fluxes); ii) carbon and nutrient exchange between plant and microbe at the rhizosphere; and iii) methodo developments linking chemistry and microbiology.
+The majority of our work is focused on field experiments, but also in controlled settings where we investigate : i) the effects of climate change (drought, warming and elevated atmospheric CO2) on key soil microbial functions (microbial growth and activity, nutrient fluxes); ii) carbon and nutrient exchange between plant and microbe at the rhizosphere; and iii) method developments linking chemistry and microbiology.

 We also collaborate on several side projects, and new ideas jump-start in the lab anytime.
 In the <a href="{{ site.url }}{{ site.baseurl }}/Projects" class="text-info">Projects tab</a> you’ll find a list of present and past project, for which I am/was (Co)-PI or to which I participated as named collaborator.
 Contact me in case you are interested in having more info!